communedads/communedads.github.com/about.md

 <a name="website"></a>
 ## Website

 Hosted for free on the amazing [Github Pages](https://pages.github.com/).
-Made with [Jekyll](https://jekyllrb.com/) and no javascript because Keegan is a curmudgeon who believes twenty year-old computers should still run fast.
+Made with [Jekyll](https://jekyllrb.com/) and minimal javascript because Keegan is a curmudgeon who believes twenty year-old computers should still run fast.